 Sacked P&O workers need our support more than ever, according to South Scotland Labour MSP Colin Smyth.

-The local MSP joined the latest blockade at the P&O Cairnryan terminal on Monday (June 6), which was organised by the RMT union to protest the ferry firm’s sacking of dozens of workers at the port.
+The local MSP is urging people to join the latest blockade at the P&O Cairnryan terminal on Friday (29 April) and he has challenged local Tory politicians to join the protest against the ferry firm’s recent sacking of dozens of workers at the port.

 “Without stronger action from the UK Government, P&O will be let off the hook.
 That will be devastating for those loyal workers kicked out of their jobs, bad news for the local economy and would be a green light to bad bosses up and down the country to treat staff like disposable labour.
 We can’t let that happen.”